 logo

-PUBLICATION | ARCHDAILY | JUNE 2022
+Press | ARCHDAILY | JUNE 2022

 Text description provided by the architects.
 Tripoli is a coastal city located North of Lebanon, historically and culturally associated with its pioneering woodcraft industry.
 Since 2010, the sector has undergone a dramatic deterioration, fueled by political unrest coupled with a growing emergence of low-cost imported furniture.